Most women hope to see a sign of impending labor but are freaked out by the idea of a bloody show.

 Find out more in Membrane Sweep – 5 Things To Know Before Having One.

-#6: How long after the bloody show before you go into labour?
+#6: How long after the bloody show before you go into labor?

-Since bloody show happens when your cervix is starting to dilate, it means your body is preparing for labour.
+Since bloody show happens when your cervix is starting to dilate, it means your body is preparing for labor.

-If you’re close to your due date and see bloody show, it’s a positive sign labour is on its way.
+If you’re close to your due date and see bloody show, it’s a positive sign labor is on its way.

-Every woman’s experience of labour starting is different.
-There is no guarantee labour will begin in the next 24 hours.
+Every woman’s experience of labor starting is different.
+There is no guarantee labor will begin in the next 24 hours.
 It could still be several days in the future.

-Some women don’t lose their mucous plug, or see bloody show, until they are well into active labour.
+Some women don’t lose their mucus plug, or see a bloody show, until they are well into active labor.

-First time mamas are more likely to see bloody show before labour begins, but this can happen a few days beforehand.
+First-time mamas are more likely to see a bloody show before labor begins, but this can happen a few days beforehand.

 Women who have given birth before often don’t see any bloody show until their cervix is dilating; they would expect birth in the next 24 hours.

 Often care providers want to check to see whether your cervix is dilating.
-Unless there is a medical reason for being concerned, you can choose to not have cervical checks during labour.
+Unless there is a medical reason for being concerned, you can choose to not have cervical checks during labor.

 #7: Bloody show during labor

-In the first stage of labour, contractions act on the cervix to open or dilate it.
+In the first stage of labor, contractions act on the cervix to open or dilate it.
 As contractions increase in frequency and intensity, the cervix dilates more.

-During transition, which is the final phase of active labour, you might notice an increase in bloody show.
+During the transition phase, which is the final phase of active labor, you might notice an increase in the bloody show.

-This is because the cervix dilates the final few centimetres in a short period of time.
+This is because the cervix dilates the final few centimeters in a short period of time.